StanJulia/StanSample.jl/README.md

 ### Version 6.9.0

 1. For chains read in as either a :dataframe or a :nesteddataframe the function matrix(...) has been replaced by array(...).
 Depending on the the eltype of the requested column, array will return a Vector, a Mtrix or an Array with 3 dimensions.
-2. The function stansummary() has been added which returns a StanSummary object (based on Stan's stansummary executable).
+2. The function describe() has been added which returns a df with results based on Stan's stansummary executable.
+3. A new methos has been added to DataFrames.getindex to extract cells in stansummary DataFrame, e.g. ss1_1[:a, :ess].

 ### Version 6.8.0 (nesteddataframe is experimental!)